Chapter 7 Bankruptcy in Florida

 Redemption is how a debtor can keep their car in bankruptcy.
 Chapter 7 bankruptcy gives debtors a different option regarding loans secured by personal property.
 The debtor may “redeem” secured personal property such as furniture, computers, automobiles, or other property purchased on credit and secured by a lien in favor of the creditor.

-An executory contract is a legal term referring to a contractual agreement that both parties are obligated to perform in consideration for a benefit (such as a car lease or a residential lease).
-Executory contracts do not include “at-will” contracts such as an employment agreement or a personal service contract.
+An executory contract is a legal term referring to a contractual agreement in which both parties are obligated to perform in consideration for a benefit (such as a car lease or a residential lease).
+Executory contracts do not include “at will” contracts such as an employment agreement or a personal service contract.

 Chapter 7 bankruptcy permits the debtor, or the trustee, to assume or reject an executory contract.
 A debtor must decide if they want to remain bound by their executory contracts prior to the court’s issuance of a bankruptcy discharge which usually happens about 90 days after filing.